ReemShraihi/Investigate-a-Dataset-MoviesDatabase-/README.md

-# Udacity-DAND-p3
-The third project of Udacity DAND program.
+In this project I will investigate a Dataset  of Movies